Chris Farley: 1992 - 1997: Film career

-Unfinished projects
+1996 - 2022: Unfinished projects

-Farley was originally cast as the voice of the title character in the film Shrek, recording 85% (or 95%, according to some sources) of the character's dialogue, but died just before recording was finished.
-The filmmakers considered having a Farley impersonator record the remaining lines, but Shrek's dialogue was eventually re-recorded by former SNL castmate Mike Myers.
+Farley was originally cast as the voice of the title character in the animated film Shrek (2001), recording 85% of the character's dialogue, but he died just before the voice-over was completed.
+Farley's former SNL castmate Mike Myers replaced him in the role, and insisted Shrek's lines were rewritten.
 A story reel and animation test featuring a sample of Farley as Shrek was released in 2015 and 2022 respectively.
 The original version of Shrek was more like Farley himself, according to his brother.
-Additionally, in Dana Carvey and David Spade's podcast Fly on the Wall tribute episode to the 25th Anniversary of Chris's passing, John Farley said he was approached by the studio to complete Chris's lines due to his voice sounding almost identical to his brother's.
-While lamenting he wish had completed the film for Chris, John admitted he just couldn't bring himself to do it at the time, even though Chris had 5 days left of line readings.
+Additionally, in Dana Carvey and David Spade's podcast Fly on the Wall tribute episode to the 25th anniversary of Chris's death, John Farley said he had been approached by the studio to complete Chris's lines due to his voice sounding almost identical to his brother's.
+While lamenting he wished he had completed the film for Chris, John admitted he just could not bring himself to do it at the time, even though Chris had five days left of line readings.

-Farley was slated for another voice role in Dinosaur as a young male Brachiosaurus named Sorbus who, despite his gigantic stature, was frightened of heights.
-After his death, the character was rewritten as Baylene, an elderly female Brachiosaurus played by British actress Joan Plowright.
+Farley was slated for another voice role in Dinosaur (2000) as a young male Brachiosaurus named Sorbus who, despite his gigantic stature, was frightened of heights.
+After his death, the character was rewritten as Baylene, an elderly female Brachiosaurus voiced by Joan Plowright.

-At the time of his death, Farley had been in talks to costar with Vince Vaughn in The Gelfin, and to star in a biographical film about comedian Fatty Arbuckle to be written by David Mamet.
+At the time of his death, Farley had been in talks to co-star with Vince Vaughn in The Gelfin, and to star in a biographical film about comedian Fatty Arbuckle to be written by David Mamet.
 Jim Carrey's role in the 1996 film The Cable Guy was originally intended for Farley, but scheduling conflicts forced him to decline.
 Farley was also offered the role of Ishmael (eventually played by Randy Quaid) in Kingpin, though he was forced by Paramount to turn it down to honor his commitment to star in Black Sheep.

 Farley was slated to appear in a third Ghostbusters film, which was at the time intended to be about a new trio of Ghostbusters taking on overpopulation in Hell.
-Dav Pilkey, author of the children's book series Captain Underpants, had wanted Farley to play the title role in a potential television series based on the books.
+Dav Pilkey, author of the children's book series Captain Underpants, had wanted Farley to play the title role in a potential live-action television series based on the books.

 Farley had been in talks for the lead in an adaptation of the novel A Confederacy of Dunces.
 Farley even expressed interest in portraying Atuk in an adaptation of the novel The Incomparable Atuk.
-Both of these shelved projects, along with the Arbuckle biopic, have been alleged to be cursed, as Farley, John Belushi, and John Candy were each attached to both roles, and all three died before any of the films entered production.
+Both of these shelved projects, along with the Arbuckle biopic, have been alleged to be cursed as Farley, John Belushi, and John Candy were each attached to both roles, and all three died before any of the films entered production.
+Farley was written in mind for a part in Grown Ups during early conception of the film.
+Development was put on hold due to his death and would not be released until 2010 with Kevin James in his place as Eric Lamonsoff.